772/A344865-integer-sequence/README.md

 http://oeis.org/A344865

 Assumption: The number series is infinitely long.
-If not, the number sequence would end with a(n) and this would mean that there is a function f which can calculate any prime number from nothing but the previous n primes.
+If not, the number sequence a(n) would end with a finite n and this would mean that there is a function f which can calculate any prime number from nothing but the previous n primes.
 This is because there would be only a limited amount of possibilities of arranging the input parameters while there is an unlimited amount of primes.